-Colorado prosecutors weighed charges against deputy killer
+Weeks before deputy shot, charges considered against suspect

 DENVER – Weeks before a man killed a Colorado sheriff's deputy and wounded four other officers, prosecutors considered but declined to file criminal charges against him over angry emails he sent.

-Matthew Riehl ambushed police who responded to a 911 call he made from his apartment at a Denver suburb on Dec.
+Matthew Riehl ambushed police who responded to a 911 call he made from his suburban Denver apartment Dec.
 31.

 Douglas County Sheriff's Deputy Zackari Parrish was killed before the 37-year-old Riehl was killed by police.

-Riehl began sending angry emails after he was issued a traffic citation on Nov.
-10. Riehl sent more than a dozen emails to the officer who ticketed him and the municipal court.
+Riehl sent more than a dozen irate emails after he was issued a traffic citation Nov.
+10 to the ticketing officer and the municipal court.

-KMGH-TV reports that public records it obtained showed police and prosecutors considering charges against Riehl.
+KMGH-TV reports that public records it obtained showed police and prosecutors considering misdemeanor charges against Riehl.

-But on Dec.
-14, prosecutors determined Riehl's rants against public officials weren't criminal.
+But prosecutors determined on Dec.
+14 that Riehl's rants weren't criminal.

+Prosecutors say it is unlikely Riehl would've been in custody New Year's Eve had he been charged.

 Information from: KMGH-TV, http://www.thedenverchannel.com